yonkov/simple-text-to-speech/readme.txt

 = 6.
 Does this plugin cost money? =

 The plugin is free but Google Cloud Text-to-Speech is a paid service with a generous free tier of 1 million characters per month for WaveNet voices, which is what this plugin uses.
 Check the [Google Cloud pricing](https://cloud.google.com/text-to-speech/pricing) for additional information.

-== Screenshots ==

-1. Settings page with Google Cloud API configuration
-2. Text to Speech panel in the Block Editor sidebar
-3. Generated audio player in the editor panel
-4. FAQ tab with helpful information

 == Changelog ==